-Where the existing system is affected by the development, any system upgrades must not increase the flood hazard risk to people or property and no additional private properties must be affected (i.e. new flood risks must not extend onto previously unaffected property).
+Where the existing system (private or public) is affected by the development, any system upgrades must not increase the flood hazard risk to people or property and no additional private properties must be affected (i.e. new flood risks must not extend onto previously unaffected property).

 The design parameters and specific requirements for the levels of service listed above differ by land-use type, proposed solution (in the case of treatment and detention) and the catchment.
 Reference should be made to the following document hierarchy: